 Each processing activity in the context of access/disclosure requires its own lawful basis, as outlined in the GDPR.
 Specifically, a requestor of registration data must have a lawful basis for both its receipt and any subsequent processing of the data.
 Separately, the controller must have a lawful basis for disclosing registration data to the requestor.
-The EPDP Team’s work will focus on the lawful basis of the entity disclosing the data’s disclosure, although it is not within the EPDP Team’s remit nor expertise to conclusively determine which lawful basis may apply – this will remain the responsibility of the entity disclosing the data.
+The EPDP Team’s work will focus on the lawful basis of the entity authorizing the data’s disclosure, although it is not within the EPDP Team’s remit nor expertise to conclusively determine which lawful basis may apply – this will remain the responsibility of the entity disclosing the data.
 The requestor will be responsible for identifying its lawful bases; those determinations are not within the remit of the EPDP Team.
+This is very unclear to me here.
+Obviously, we are trying to identify the policy framework under which a disclosure instrument might operate.
+WE are not adjudicating individual requests.
+However , we have done a lot of work on use cases (against the better judgement of many members….was this not to illustrate which kinds of requests might be legitimate and which might not, in order to better imagine how feasible it is to construct an automated, autonomous disclosure mechanism?
+WE cannot just toss all the reasons for disclosure into a black hole and say the machine with decide.
+The controller must decide, in accordance with this policy, and we must provide guidance that aims at best practice or highest standard, not highest acceptable risk.